01 of 08

 Because Maine coon cats originated in Maine’s harsh, snowy conditions, they’ve evolved to have large, insulated paws that serve as tiny, built-in snow boots.
 And, lucky for Maine coons, polydactyly was very common in the breed—at one time about 40 percent of Maine coons had extra digits.
 Why's it lucky?
 Polydactyly gave Maine coons larger, wider paws with more insulation to traverse the snowy conditions.

 Today, polydactyly has been bred out of many Maine coon cats, but the breed polydactyl Maine coon is still recognized by some cat fanciers.Continue to 8 of 8 below.

 One Cat Holds the World Record for Most Toes

 According to the Guinness Book of World Records, a polydactyl ginger tabby named Jake holds the world record for the most toes.
-Clocking in at a whopping 28 toes, Jake had seven toes on each paw—and each toe had its own nail and pad.
+Clocking in at a whopping 28 toes, Jake had seven toes on each paw—and each toe had a nail and pad.